|

 Between June 2004 and January 2005 we addressed ten

-status of its review of its special registration of
+the status of its review of its special registration

-labour and their newborn babies, which it had announced
+women in labour and their newborn babies, which it

-in May 2002 after a licensing application for similar
+had announced in May 2002 after a licensing

-special registration had been thrown out two months earlier
+been thrown out two months earlier by the American

 AZT as an AIDS drug